kislerdm/terraform-provider-neon/.github/ISSUE_TEMPLATE.md

 Hi there,

 Thank you for opening an issue.
-Please note that we try to keep the Terraform issue tracker reserved for bug reports and feature requests.
-For general usage questions, please see: https://www.terraform.io/community.html.

 ### Terraform Version
 Run `terraform -v` to show the version.

-If you are not running the latest version of Terraform, please upgrade because your issue may have already been fixed.
+### Provider Version
+Please specify the provider version.

 ### Affected Resource(s)
 Please list the resources as a list, for example: